a-trost/best-reviews/README.md

 Well now you don't need to imagine.
 I've done it.

-*The Best Reviews* is a site that gives you thousands of reviews across America, all written by Dave Grohl*.
+*The Best Reviews* is a site that gives you thousands of reviews from across America, all "written" by Dave Grohl*.

+Want to know what Dave thinks about the places near you?
+He's been there** and he's written a short, glowing review about it***.

 ## Installing